Going to give this heart away

 It would be hard to improve on such a vocal and I'm glad to note that this man doesn't really try.

 John Martyn died this year on January 29th.
 A contemporary of Nick Drake's and in the vanguard of the 60's Brit folk resurgence, Martyn was an innovative singer and guitarist whose own compositions veered from gentle folk pastorales to booze-soaked jazzbo crawls.
 Do yourself a favor and check out Solid Air.
-A perfect antidote for what ails you when you're not in Texas but still tired and desperately need music for your cooling fire.
+A perfect antidote for what ails you when you're not going anywhere but are still tired and desperately need music for your cooling fire.

 Labels: D, John Martyn